adamaltmejd/cv/cv.md

 # Non-academic Qualifications

 2016--
-:   **Member of the board**, [Musethica Sweden](https://musethica.org)
+:   **Founder and Member of the Board**, [Musethica Sweden](https://musethica.org)

-    Musethica is an international nonprofit organization that promotes a new approach in teaching classical music performance, integrating a very large number of concerts in to the education program of young excellent artists.
+    Musethica is an international nonprofit organization that promotes a new approach to teaching classical music, integrating a very large number of concerts into the education program of young excellent artists.
 The students perform in different social institutions, like kindergartens, prisons and immigrant housing.
 With funding from [Postkodlotteriet](http://kulturstiftelsen.se) we launched Musethica Sweden in 2016.

 2014--2015
-:   **Member of the board**, [SSE Alumni Association](http://hhskamratforening.se/)
+:   **Member of the Board**, [SSE Alumni Association](http://hhskamratforening.se/)

     The SSE alumni association has over 3 000 members, maintains a mentorship program and organizes activities such as inspirational lectures and homecoming parties.